 “However difficult it may be, offering the right benefits package is critical for success overseas,” says Liliana Mata, GoGlobal’s head of account management for North America and LATAM.
 “Sometimes, an MNC makes the blunder of not aligning operations in a new market with local compliance regulations, cultural expectations and company ethos.
 This can result in fines, unexpected costs, irreparable reputation damage and talent retention problems.”

-There’s a myriad of reasons why administering cross-border statutory benefits can be complex.
+Statutory benefits are those benefits employers are required by law to provide to their employees.
+There’s myriad reasons why administering cross-border statutory benefits can be complex.

 - The scope of statutory benefits can vary and may include requirements unfamiliar to the HR team.
 For example, the global HR team will be tasked with learning the nuanced requirements for paid holiday leave, paid sick leave, parental leave, workers’ compensation, unemployment insurance, bonuses, retirement, garden leave, medical insurance, training and more.